Netherlands

 Best next step

-• Start with the original-style route unless the garment clearly used a white, black, or Ghost finish.
+• Start with the original-style guide unless the garment clearly used a white, black, or Ghost finish.

-• The size guide remains the best first support page when the original badge is missing.
+• The size guide is the best first stop when the original badge is missing.

 Trust signals